IBM/data-import/README.md

    http://libtaxii.readthedocs.org/en/latest/installation.html

-The script also requires pytz for date/time parsing - http://pytz.sourceforge.net/
+The script also requires pytz for date/time parsing.
+You can install using pip, or instructions at http://pytz.sourceforge.net/

 DETAILED DESCRIPTION
 ===========